Traditions of Men

 Church Traditions

 It is strange that Christians are often upset by this idea.
-Obviously, they have spent many centuries certain that believing in the Son of God means being a Christian.
+Obviously, Christians have spent many centuries certain that going to Heaven requires believing in Jesus.
 But the Bible can be interpreted to mean God will give eternal life to all good people.
-This is a wonderful outcome, and it is what we should expect from a timeless God who has infinite love and infinite intelligence.
+Believing in Jesus may mean believing in righteousness.
+This is a wonderful outcome, and it is what we should expect from a timeless God who is infinite justice, but also infinite love and infinite intelligence.
+Surely God can find a way to give us free will and still resurrect all good people to eternal Heaven.

 Luke 9:59-60 And he said unto another, Follow me.
 But he said, Lord, suffer me first to go and bury my father.
 Jesus said unto him, Let the dead bury their dead: but go thou and preach the kingdom of God.